joshhornby/joshhornby.github.io/_posts/2026-01-13-building-agents-with-claude-agent-sdk.md

 Three things matter:

-1. `allowedTools` restricts what Claude can do.
-Start narrow.
+1. `allowedTools` restricts what Claude can do, so start narrow.
 2. `maxTurns` caps the loop.
 50 is enough for simple tasks.
 3. The message stream shows progress as it happens.